G1213123/Roadside-Design-QRH/llm-prompt-update-database.md

 - Safety and regulatory compliance

 ## Output Format
-Provide the updated `furnitureDatabase` object as a complete JavaScript object, maintaining the existing structure but with enhanced and accurate information from the source documents.
+Provide the updated `furnitureDatabase` object as a complete JavaScript object, maintaining the existing structure but with enhanced and accurate information from the source documents. **Ensure the structure follows the updated format without `overview` sections and with comprehensive `usage` sections that include descriptions and specifications.**

 ## Important Notes
 - **DO NOT** make up information if it's not in the source documents